puppetlabs/puppetlabs-apache/CONTRIBUTING.md

 If you have commit access to the repository
 ===========================================

-Even if you have commit access to the repository, you'll still need to go through the process above, and have someone else review and merge in your changes.
-The rule is that all changes must be reviewed by a developer on the project (that didn't write the code) to ensure that all changes go through a code review process.
+Even if you have commit access to the repository, you will still need to go through the process above, and have someone else review and merge in your changes.
+The rule is that all changes must be reviewed by a developer on the project (that did not write the code) to ensure that all changes go through a code review process.

 Having someone other than the author of the topic branch recorded as